 Simply stated, an option gives the holder the right, but not the obligation, to buy or sell a certain amount of an underlying stock at a specific price by a specific date.
 All of these parameters are set when you buy or sell them.

-But with options, you can make money no matter which way the market moves.
-You can even make money if the market doesn't move at all!
+When you trade options, you only pay pennies on the dollar in relation to the stock’s actual share price.
+It is possible to make money trading options, no matter which way the market moves.
+Additionally, you can make money trading options even if the market doesn't move at all!

 Of course, there's no free lunch.
 You can leverage your winnings, but you can lose all of your initial investment.
-The good part is that since you put so much less money at risk at the start, your possible dollar amount loss is quite limited.
+Fortunately, since options trading requires less initial capital, your possible losses are limited.

-There are a few extra parameters to consider, but the trading concepts are the same: You want to buy an option at a low price and sell it at a higher price.
+Similar to trading stocks, to make money trading options, you want to buy an option at a low price and sell it at a higher price.

 $1 Cash Course: Tom Gentile is offering a rare opportunity to learn how to amass a constant stream of extra cash – year after year.
 And he's going to teach you how to do it entirely on your own.
 Learn more…